 Any campus community service issued pursuant to this Discipline Foundation Policy may take place before, after or during the school day.
-Any campus community service issued during the school day shall not prohibit a student's time for lunch or remove that student from instructional time.
+Any campus community service issued during the school day shall not prohibit a student's time for lunch or remove him or her from instructional time.